Blackpool Heritage Trams: Centenary cars

 With the introduction of the new Bombardier Flexity 2 trams in 2012, all eight Centenary cars were withdrawn.
-Six of them were sold with two used on heritage tours: Nos.
+Two of these trams are used on heritage tours: Nos.
 642 and 648, the latter of which has been restored back to its original appearance.
 This is not strictly accurate, as 648 was numbered 651 when originally delivered.
 Also the work was done on a tight budget meaning some of the modern features had to be retained.
 The retained Centenaries unfortunately suffer from electrical issues, with 642 failing on the first day of its re-entry into service, although it has operated successfully since.
-Two of the sold cars are preserved: 641 is owned by the Fleetwood Heritage Leisure Trust and 647, the last traditional standard gauge tram built in Great Britain, is owned by the North Eastern Electrical Traction Trust, based at the North East Land, Sea and Air Museum.
+641 was preserved by the Fleetwood Heritage Leisure Trust in 2011, but was scrapped in 2023.
+643 is used as a classroom at Brooke School in Rugby.
+644 is stored at Farmer Parrs Animal World in Fleetwood.
+645 was stored at Windy Harbour Holiday Park in Singleton near Blackpool, but returned to Rigby Road depot to join the heritage fleet in 2017.
+In 2023, 645 was preserved by the National Tramway Museum in Crich.
+After initially being preserved by the Fleetwood Heritage Leisure Trust, 646 was scrapped in October 2012 due to vandalism.
+647, the last traditional standard gauge passenger tram built in Great Britain, is owned by the North Eastern Electrical Traction Trust, based at the North East Land, Sea and Air Museum.
 The all over advert on 647 was stripped off and it is intended that it will be repainted into a fictional 1920s style red, teak and white livery.
-Two of the sold cars are based at outside locations: 643 is used as a classroom at Brooke School in Rugby and 644 is stored at Farmer Parrs Animal World in Fleetwood.
-645 was stored at Windy Harbour Holiday Park in Singleton near Blackpool, but moved back to Rigby Road depot to join the heritage fleet in July 2017.
-After initially being preserved by the Fleetwood Heritage Leisure Trust, 646 was scrapped in October 2012 due to vandalism.